dlsucomet/MLResources/README.md

-# MLResources
+# COMET Machine Learning Resources
-Repository for Machine Learning resources, frameworks, and projects for COMET Cohorts
+Repository for Machine Learning resources, frameworks, and projects for COMET Cohorts.
+***Managed by the Machine Learning Group***